nijakow/42-lectures/C_Programming/01_Patterns.md

  - Section 4 is where the fun begins.
 In this section you are only limited by your imagination. _However, it is strongly recommended that you insert **only one** high-level pattern here to avoid confusion._
  - Section 5 has the task of freeing all data structures that you have created in the sections before. _The only exception to this are memory blocks that are going to be `return`-ed to the caller of our function._

+Sections 1, 2 and 3 have the purpose of setting everything up so that section 4 can run.
+Section 4 then executes a set of patterns that do the work that `ft_bzero` is responsible for, and section 5 terminates the function accordingly.

-As stated previously, you'll find these sections in almost every function that you're going to encounter.
+As stated previously, you'll find these five sections in almost every function that you're going to encounter.